 Ultimately, REFUGIN expects to contribute to more tolerant, inclusive, and inter-culturally aware European societies, strengthening the EU core values.

 Know more about this project

-The REFUGIN project consortium is composed by the Les Militants des Savoirs Association (coordinating partner, from France), IPS_Innovative Prison Systems (Portugal), KMOP Social Action and Innovation Centre (Greece), UNITED For Intercultural Action (Hungary), UREP – União de Refugiados em Portugal (Refugees Union in Portugal), the School with Class Foundation (Poland), the Helsinki Committee for Human Rights in Serbia , EaSI – European Association for Social Innovation (Romania), and the Charity Centre for Refugees in Moldova.
+The REFUGIN project consortium is led by the Les Militants des Savoirs Association (France), and partnered by IPS_Innovative Prison Systems (Portugal), KMOP Social Action and Innovation Centre (Greece), UNITED For Intercultural Action (Hungary), UREP – União de Refugiados em Portugal (Refugees Union in Portugal), the School with Class Foundation (Poland), the Helsinki Committee for Human Rights in Serbia , EaSI – European Association for Social Innovation (Romania), and the Charity Centre for Refugees in Moldova.